Y3GI/OpenBAS_ITPG/README.md

 - [x] UAC bypass (common, bypass Windows restrictions using fodhelper.exe etc.)

-- [x] running winpeas (included in the diagram) (common tool for enumerating vulnerable windows machines, defender should detect it)
+- [x] running winpeas (common tool for enumerating vulnerable windows machines, defender should detect it)

+- [x] download a (powershell based?) ransomware, encrypt some bogus files [source](https://youtu.be/LsUapxGAigE?si=8FFMYvI-EXpZ_jRf&t=864)

+- [x] wmic.exe for lateral movement (common way to perform lateral movement)

+- [x] kerberoasting (common, a way to get service account hashes that we can crack; no actual cracking though because we don't need to)

+- [x] dump browser passwords (common, chrome recently added a security feature though, so not as reliable; can be bypassed)

+- [x] SMB share discovery across every machine (common, passwords in SMB shares are still gold)

 ### Attacks implemented in OpenBAS